-Subjectively, the veterans themselves have a weak position to influence potential policy without relying on veterans' groups to garner public and media support.
 A somewhat-dated poll (2015) indicates that 64% of veterans oppose "privatization" of the VHA system, although that definition is not well defined [22].
 Veterans' groups such as the Concerned Veterans for America have emerged as powerful players in this administration [23].
-Of primary concern to veterans, veteran's groups, and the public at large is likely to be the access to quality healthcare.
 The public itself is influential, and there is highest level of grass-roots support for increased spending on veterans in two decades [24].
-This support may translate into policy action.